Star Wars: Dark Times

 Dark Times is a 2006, 33-issue (32 + a 'zero issue') comic book mini-series published by Dark Horse Comics.
 It is part of their 30th-anniversary retooling of its long-running Star Wars series of comics, replacing Republic.

-The first issue was released on November 8, 2006, and is written by Randy Stradley (as Mick Harrison) from a plot by Welles Hartley.
+The first issue was released on November 8, 2006, and is written by Randy Stradley (as Mick Harrison) from a plot by Stradley (as Welles Hartley).

 The series is set in the Star Wars galaxy shortly after the events in Episode III: Revenge of the Sith, and about 19 years before Episode IV: A New Hope.
 The story begins in the days following the events in Purge by John Ostrander.